Javascript Menu by Deluxe-Menu.com

 Aim Of The Contest

-To encourage DX activity on the VHF-UHF bands, and to reward achievement in working the greatest possible distances on the VHF-UHF bands.
+The aim of the contest is to encourage and to reward achievement in working the greatest possible distances on the VHF, UHF and microwave bands.

 Previous Years Winners